 This collected gas is regularly sampled and placed in a gas chromatograph instrument for highly accurate composition analysis.
 The test method calls for Methane (CH4) and Carbon Dioxide (CO2) levels to be carefully measured and recorded, as these are carbonaceous gasses commonly produced as waste by-products during the process of biodegradation.
 At the end of the test the exact carbon-weight of the gasses collected is calculated and recorded.

 Accurately measuring biodegradation is an extremely difficult task.
 Biodegradation is a complex system of microbial metabolic processes that involve many species of bacteria producing many by-products, which are in turn utilized, by other bacteria involved in the system.
 Other ASTM tests, including the D5338, a composting test, use the same process of recovering carbonaceous gas to determine percent biodegradation of test samples.
 The D-5511 test was designed by the American Society of Testing and Measurements (ASTM) and is widely utilized around the globe to detect evidence of the biodegradation of plastic substances.

-Which ASTM biodegradable testing standards have verified the performance of Breakdown Plastic?
+Which ASTM biodegradable testing standards have verified the performance of BDP™?

-Can Breakdown Plastic be used for food and drink contact applications?
+Can BDP™ be used for food and drink contact applications?
+Is it FDA compliant?